 Once tested, results are converted to cubic meters per hour (m3/h).
 The higher the CADR test numbers, the better the unit’s overall ability to clean indoor air.
 For example, if an air purifier has a CADR of 388 for tobacco smoke particles, it will reduce smoke particle levels to the same concentration as would be achieved by adding 380 cubic feet of 100% clean air per minute.

-Providing a direct comparison between top-rated air purifiers, CADR is the only air purifier standard that is recognized by the American National Standard Institute, since it allows for consistent comparison between AHAM certified products.
+Providing a direct comparison between top-rated air purifiers, CADR is the only air purifier standard that is recognized as an American National Standard, since it allows for consistent comparison between AHAM certified products.
 CADR is also endorsed by the U.S. Food and Drug Administration and the Environmental Protection Agency.

 High CADR and more, with HEPASilent™ technology